wavefrontHQ/wavefront-operator-for-kubernetes/MIGRATION.md

 |`WAVEFRONT_TOKEN`                  | `wavefrontTokenSecret` Default: `wavefront-secret`.
 See references above for creating wavefront secret.             |
 |`WAVEFRONT_PROXY_ARGS`             | `dataExport.wavefrontProxy.*` Refer to the below table for details.

-Below are the proxy arguments that can be set using `WAVEFRONT_PROXY_ARGS`, which are also supported natively in the Custom Resource.
+Below are the proxy arguments that are specified in `WAVEFRONT_PROXY_ARGS`, which are currently supported natively in the Custom Resource.

 | Wavefront Proxy args              | Wavefront operator custom resource `spec`                      |
 |-----------------------------------|--------------------------------------------------------------- |